31 Vibrant Puerto Rican Slang Words to Add Color to Your Spanish

 Boricua is simply a name for the local people derived from the island’s original name, but let’s face facts—it’s just more interesting than puertorriqueño (Puerto Rican).

-Try saying any variation out loud.
 You’ll notice it sounds a lot like “hang.”
-That’s because this slang word is an Anglicism.
-It was derived from the American expression “hang out.”
+That’s because this slang word is an Anglicism and was derived from the American expression “hang out.”

 Broki is Puerto Rican slang for “buddy.”